forefireAPI/cargese2025/README.md

-## Bridges over turbulent matters: navigating across observations, concepts and models
+## Wildfire and AI Weather 2025 -

-A Github Page template for the summer school *Bridges over turbulent matters: navigating across observations, concepts and models *, to be held in  *Cargese*   in Oct.
-21-31 2025,
+A Github Page template for the workshop  *Wildfire and AI Weather 2025  *, to be held in  *Cargese*   in Nov.
+2-8 2025,

-latest update: Jan, 2024
+latest update: Jun, 2025

 ---